tahoma2d/tahoma2d_docs/source/installing_opentoonz.rst

  |win_setup_5|

-6. Decide whether or not to Launch OpenToonz right away after closing the installer.
+6. Decide whether or not to Launch Tahoma right away after closing the installer.

  |win_setup_6|

 Chocolatey
 ''''''''''

-``choco install opentoonz``
+``choco install tahoma``

 .. _installing_on_os_x: